FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 * To interface ZumLink IPR with an IOE-4422 (Serial Base) with sensors connected to the Serial Base, and be able to read the sensors in the ZumLink IPR Development Environment

-* To make this app in ZumLink IPR actuate devices (LEDS in this case) according to a sensor data that is read from the Serial Base
+* To make this app in ZumLink IPR actuate devices (LEDs in this case) according to a sensor data that is read from the Serial Base

 * To wirelessly transfer incoming sensor data from one ZumLink IPR to another via the MQTT messaging protocol